TonyXuQAQ/RNGDetPlusPlus/README.md

 ```
 ./apls.bash
 ```
-Remember to set the path of predicted graphs in bash scripted.
+Remember to set the path of predicted graphs in bash scripts.

 **Note**: Evaluation metric scripts are not runnable in docker container.
 Please use them outside docker.